Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

 If you disagree with the content of the final amended EHCP, you have the right to appeal to the SEND Tribunal.
 The appeal must be registered within 2 months of the final EHCP or 1 month from your mediation certificate — whichever is later.
 Use the deadline calculator to check your dates.

-What if the LA says the EHCP won't be amended after the review?
+What if the local authority says the EHCP won't be amended after the review?

 Can I request an urgent review if the situation has changed?

 Yes.
 If your child's needs or circumstances have changed significantly between annual reviews, you can request an early review at any time.
-The LA should consider the request, although they have some discretion over the timing.
+The local authority should consider the request, although they have some discretion over the timing.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.